viernes, 28 de junio de 2019

 Patients should also take special care when choosing a Multidisciplinary Expert Center of Reference for Lymphedema, as not all countries and centers provide the same treatment options.
 The best choice is a center of reference that provides Complete Decongestive Therapy (CDT), which is recognized as the “Gold Standard” treatment for lymphedema.

-• Read more about what is the best treatment option for Lymphedema HERE.
+• Read more about the best treatment option for Lymphedema HERE.

-• Read about what are the principal functions of Manual Lymphatic Drainage HERE.
+• Read about the principal functions of Manual Lymphatic Drainage HERE.

-• Read about what are the main differences between the two principal lymphedema treatment protocols HERE.
+• Read about the differences between the two principal lymphedema treatment protocols HERE.

-• Read about what are the strategies for the implementation of low-cost treatment options for Lymphedema HERE.
+• Read about the strategies for the implementation of low-cost treatment options for Lymphedema HERE.

 REFERENCES